scuzzydude/asimov/asimov.md

 There will be two types of players in the trade of SOA.
 Speculators in vanity -- who feel the artist may not have long term genius but will have a high income for some period during their lifetimes.
 And investors in genius -- people who feel the artist will leave a mark on culture beyond their lifetimes.

-An artist with a liquid pool of scoot should be able to gauge what the public sentiment is by the direction from polling or formal elections.
+An artist with a liquid pool of scoot should be able to gauge public sentiment by polling or formal elections.
 Direction to decrease dilution would be an indicator that the world thinks his talent is transient.
 Direction to invest income in future projects would be a good indicator that the world thinks he might have some lasting genius.

 Another consideration is who is in the responsibility tree.
 Value may be derived by who holds the scoot.
 If it's just fans or speculators, it's a good indicator that an artist should focus on the present.
 If the scootage consists of other artists -- especially people the artist admires and respects, that's a good indicator that the artist should make careful career moves and focus on quality over income.
 If the scootage is held by peers, it might mean there are collaborative opportunities.